calmm-js/documentation/redux-vs-calmm.md

 Now, it is not difficult to imagine a library of reducer combinators.
 An experienced functional programmer should be able to whip up one in no time.
-For example, one could write combinators for arrays.
-It could have a signature like
+For example, one could write a combinator for arrays.
+It could have a signature like this:
-this:

 ```haskell
 arrayReducer :: (s -> a -> s) -> [s] -> (a, Integer) -> [s]